Toroidal Z-Algebras: Section 4 Principal realization

 6mm

-\begin{enumerate} \item[{[B1]}] Billig Yuly., Principal Vertex Operator representations for toroidal Lie-algebras, \emph{Journal of Mathematical Physics}, 39 (1998), No.7, 3844-3864 \item[{[B2]}] Billig Yuly., An extension of Kortweg-de Vries Hierarchy arising from representations of toroidal Lie algebras, \emph{Journal of Algebra}, 217(1999), No.1, 40-64 \item[{[BK]}] Berman Stephen and Krylyuk Yarsolav., Universal Central extensions of twisted and untwisted Lie algebras extended over commutative rings, Journal of Algebra, 173(1995), 302-347. \item[{[BY]}] Berman, S. and Yuly Billig, Irreducible representations for toroidal Lie algebras, \emph{Journal of Algebra}, 221 (1999), 188-231. \item[{[EM]}] Eswara Rao and Moody, R.V., Vertex representations for $N$- toroidal Lie-algebras and a generalisation of the Virasoro algebras, \emph{Communications of Mathematical Physics} 159 (1994), 239-264. \item[{[ISW1]}] Iohara Kenji, Saito Yoshihisa and Wakimoto, Minoru, Notes on differential equations arising from representations of 2-toroidal lie-algebras, gauge theory and integrable modules, \emph{Progress of Theoretical Physics} Supplement No.2, 135(1999), 166-181. \item[{[ISW2]}] Iohara Kenji, Saito Yoshihisa and Wakimoto Minoru, Hirota Billinear forms with 2-toroidal symmetry, Physics letters A, 254(1999), No.1-2, 37-46. \item[{[K]}] Kassel, C., K\"ahler differentials and coverings of complex simple Lie algebras extended over a commutative algebras, \emph{J Pure Appl.
-Algebra} 34 (1985), 265-275. \item[{[KKLW]}] Kac, V.G., Kazhdan, D.A., Lepowsky J., and Wilson R.L., Realization of the basic representations of the Euclidean Lie-algebras, \emph{Advances in Mathematics}, 42(1981), No.1, 83-112. \item[{[LW]}] Lepowsky L and Wilson R.L., The structure of standard modules, 1: universal algebras and the Rogers-Ramanujan identies, \emph{Inventiones Mathematicae}, 77 (1984) 199-290 \item[{[LP]}] Lepowsky J and Primc M., Standard Modules for type one Affine Lie-algebras, Lecture notes in Mathematics, 1052 (1984), 194-251. \item[{[MEY]}] Moody R.V., Eswara Rao and Yokonuma T, Toroidal Lie algebras and vertex representations, \emph{Geom. ded.} 35(1990), 283-307. \item[{[MY]}] Morita, J. and Yoshii, Y., Universal central extensions of Chevalley algebras over Laurent series polynomial rings and GIM Lie algebras, \emph{Proc.
+\begin{enumerate} \item[{[AABGP]}] Allison, B.N., Azam, A., Berman, S., Gao, Y. and Pianzola, A. Extended Affine Lie Algebras and their root systems, {\emph Mem.
+Amer.
+Math.
+Soc.} 126 (1997), No.603, 1-122. \item[{[AG]}] Allison, B.N. and Gao, Y., The root system and the core of an Extended Affine Lie Algebra, {\emph Selecta Math.
+(N.S.)}, 7 (2001), 149-212. \item[{[B1]}] Billig Yuly, Principal Vertex Operator representations for toroidal Lie-algebras, \emph{Journal of Mathematical Physics}, 39 (1998), No.7, 3844-3864 \item[{[B2]}] Billig Yuly, An extension of Kortweg-de Vries Hierarchy arising from representations of toroidal Lie algebras, \emph{Journal of Algebra}, 217(1999), No.1, 40-64. \item[{[B3]}] Billig Yuly, A category of modules for the full toroidal Lie algebra, \emph{Int.
+Math.
+Res.
+Not.
+2006,} Art.
+Id.
+68395. \item[{[BK]}] Berman Stephen and Krylyuk Yarsolav, Universal Central extensions of twisted and untwisted Lie algebras extended over commutative rings, Journal of Algebra, 173(1995), 302-347. \item[{[BY]}] Berman, S. and Yuly Billig, Irreducible representations for toroidal Lie algebras, \emph{Journal of Algebra}, 221 (1999), 188-231. \item[{[EM]}] Eswara Rao, S. and Moody, R.V., Vertex representations for $N$- toroidal Lie-algebras and a generalisation of the Virasoro algebras, \emph{Communications of Mathematical Physics} 159 (1994), 239-264. \item[{[ISW1]}] Iohara Kenji, Saito Yoshihisa and Wakimoto Minoru, Notes on differential equations arising from representations of 2-toroidal lie-algebras, gauge theory and integrable modules, \emph{Progress of Theoretical Physics} Supplement No.2, 135(1999), 166-181. \item[{[ISW2]}] Iohara Kenji, Saito Yoshihisa and Wakimoto Minoru, Hirota Billinear forms with 2-toroidal symmetry, Physics letters A, 254(1999), No.1-2, 37-46. \item[{[Ka]}] Kac, V.G., Infinite dimensional Lie algebras, 3rd ed. \emph{Cambridge University Press,} 1990. \item[{[K]}] Kassel, C., K\"ahler differentials and coverings of complex simple Lie algebras extended over a commutative algebras, \emph{J Pure Appl.
+Algebra} 34 (1985), 265-275. \item[{[KKLW]}] Kac, V.G., Kazhdan, D.A., Lepowsky J., and Wilson R.L., Realization of the basic representations of the Euclidean Lie-algebras, \emph{Advances in Mathematics}, 42(1981), No.1, 83-112. \item[{[LW]}] Lepowsky L and Wilson R.L., The structure of standard modules, 1: universal algebras and the Rogers-Ramanujan identies, \emph{Inventiones Mathematicae}, 77 (1984) 199-290 \item[{[LP]}] Lepowsky J and Primc M., Standard Modules for type one Affine Lie-algebras, {\emph Lecture notes in Mathematics}, 1052 (1984), 194-251. \item[{[MEY]}] Moody R.V., Eswara Rao, S. and Yokonuma T, Toroidal Lie algebras and vertex representations, \emph{Geom. ded.} 35(1990), 283-307. \item[{[MY]}] Morita, J. and Yoshii, Y., Universal central extensions of Chevalley algebras over Laurent series polynomial rings and GIM Lie algebras, \emph{Proc.
 Japan Acad.
 Ser}, A61 (1985), 179-181. \item[{[T]}] Tan Shaobin, Principal Construction of the toroidal Lie algebras of type $A_1$, \emph{Math.
 Zeit}, 230(1999), 621-657. \end{enumerate}